-With an occasional extra dollop of Comedic Sociopathy on Carla's part, such as when she locked Rebecca inside the ventilation system overnight, or when she forced Cliff to eat a bug on his birthday which later laid eggs in his stomach.
+With an occasional extra dollop of Comedic Sociopathy on Carla's part, such as when she locks Rebecca inside the ventilation system overnight, or when she forces Cliff to eat a bug on his birthday which later lays eggs in his stomach.

-Jerkass Has a Point: In "Diane Meets Mom", Frasier's mother threatens to kill Diane if she doesn't stop seeing her son and when confronted over this she points out Diane's several major character flaws and her belief that she would end up ruining his career and life.
+Jerkass Has a Point: In "Diane Meets Mom," Frasier's mother threatens to kill Diane if she doesn't stop seeing her son and, when confronted over this, she points out Diane's several major character flaws and her belief that Diane would end up ruining his career and life.
 Considering Frasier himself later blames Diane for the alcoholic tailspin his life took after she jilted him at the altar, it's hard to argue that his mother wasn't completely accurate in her assessment of the relationship.

 When Diane asks why his father didn't like her film, Woody replies that his father thought it was too derivative of Jean-Luc Godard.